stephanrauh/AngularFaces/README.md

 There's also a tiny tutorial on http://www.beyondjava.net/blog/started-angularfaces/ and the nucleus of a showcase at http://showcase.angularfaces.com.

 Legal disclaimer:
 This is an early version.
-Nonetheless it may already be useful.
 Use at own risk.